 Confinement Myth#2 – Keeping Warm with Food and Alcohol

-It is believed that alcohol promote blood circulation and warm the body.
+It is believed that alcohol promotes blood circulation and warm the body.
 However, alcohol can be transmitted to the baby through breastfeeding and it is proven that drinking excessively during nursing may result in delay in development in the child.

-Instead, have a healthy and balance diet to provide your body with the necessary nutrients.
+Instead, have a healthy and balanced diet to provide your body with the necessary nutrients.
 Recommend oatmeal, brown rice, wholemeal bread, plenty of fruits and vegetables, fish, nuts, and calcium-rich food.
-Gingers are also commonly used to get rid of ‘wind’ in the body as the stomach and bowels, which are compressed during pregnancy, are now expanded causing organs to swell up with air and fluid.
+Gingers are also commonly used to get rid of ‘wind‘ in the body as the stomach and bowels, which are compressed during pregnancy, are now expanded causing organs to swell up with air and fluid.